 [[folder: Impressing the Soviets]]

-Just as if not more important was the balance of power; by this point in time the Red Military was a massive, sophisticated juggernaut.
-Leaving aside the fact that she had the world's most experienced and able commanders and its best General Staff, the raw numbers were very impressive - thee times as many combat troops as the Western Allies put together, twice as many AFVs,and an only slight inferiority in fighter-aircraft, and though the Soviets lacked bombers The Allies' bombers didn't have the range to damage any Soviet urban or industrial centres (the latter having been moved to the Urals and Siberia during the first months of Germany's ''Operation Barbarossa''). [[ThoseWackyNazis The Nazis]] had thought right up 'til the end that the mutual threat posed by the Soviet Union was sufficiently great that The Allies would happily sign a truce with them in exchange for Germany's support against the Soviets. [[http://en.wikipedia.org/wiki/Operation_Unthinkable The prognosis of a war with the USSR]] was the loss of Western Europe and China... [[UsefulNotes/ColdWar and strategic stalemate, with the USA unable to contest the USSR's power in Eurasia and the USSR unable to invade north America]].
+Just as if not more important was the balance of power; by this point in time the Red Army was a massive, sophisticated juggernaut.
+Leaving aside the fact that she had the world's most experienced and able commanders and its best General Staff, the raw numbers were very impressive - thee times as many combat troops as all the Western Allies put together, twice as many [=AFV=]s, and an only slight inferiority in fighter-aircraft, and though the Soviets lacked bombers The Allies' bombers didn't have the range to damage any Soviet urban or industrial centres (the latter having been moved to the Urals and Siberia during the first months of Germany's ''Operation Barbarossa''). [[ThoseWackyNazis The Nazis]] had thought right up 'til the end that the mutual threat posed by the Soviet Union was sufficiently great that The Allies would happily sign a truce with them in exchange for Germany's support against the Soviets. [[http://en.wikipedia.org/wiki/Operation_Unthinkable The prognosis of a war with the USSR]] was the loss of Western Europe and China... [[UsefulNotes/ColdWar and strategic stalemate, with the USA unable to contest the USSR's power in Eurasia and the USSR unable to invade north America]].

 So it became beneficial for the USA to force an unconditional Japanese surrender, and do it *quickly.*